-ADH services may not be provided at the same time (same hour) as another face-to-face service, such as PAB, Discovery & Career Planning, Supported Employment (Individual with the exception of job development that may not be face-to-face with the participant, discussions with the employer or other supported employment-related activities where the participant is not present), and Respite.
+ADH services may not be provided at the same time (same hour) as another face-to-face service, such as PAB, Community Learning Services, Discovery & Career Planning, Individual Employment Supports (Individual with the exception of job development that may not be face-to-face with the participant, discussions with the employer or other supported employment-related activities where the participant is not present), and Respite.

-Services will not duplicate services available to an participant under a program funded through section 110 of the Rehabilitation Act of 1973 or section 602(16) and (17) of the Individuals with Disabilities Education Act (20 U.S.C.
+Services will not duplicate services available to a participant under a program funded through section 110 of the Rehabilitation Act of 1973 or section 602(16) and (17) of the Individuals with Disabilities Education Act (20 U.S.C.
 1401(16 and 17)), but may complement those services beyond any program limitations.